Documentation of Acceptance Testing (Part- II):

 Acceptance Test Plan

-The only thing that differentiates Acceptance test plan from a regular test plan is its factors that result in Business Decision.
-Acceptance Test Plan is one of the vital documentation that provides guidance on how to perform acceptance testing for a particular project.
+The only thing that differentiates an Acceptance test plan from a regular test plan is the factors that result in business decisions.
+Acceptance Test Plan is one vital piece of documentation that provides guidance on how to perform acceptance testing for a particular project.

-Acceptance test plan has to be reviewed and approved before Acceptance Test Execution.
-All the subsequent changes again have to undergo review & approval process and has to be in-track.
+The acceptance test plan has to be reviewed and approved before Acceptance Test Execution.
+All the subsequent changes again have to undergo a review & approval process and have to be on track.

 Acceptance Test Plan review is usually done by Managers/Business Analysts/Customers.

 Key points to be considered while designing Acceptance Test Plan: